martibosch/swisslandstats-geopy/paper/paper.md

 Unit tests are run within the [Travis CI](https://travis-ci.org/martibosch/swisslandstats-geopy) platform every time that new commits are pushed to the GitHub repository.
 Additionally, test coverage [is reported on Coveralls](https://coveralls.io/github/martibosch/swisslandstats-geopy?branch=master).

+# Acknowledgments

+This research has been supported by the École Polytechnique Fédérale de Lausanne.

 # References